mbabynames search ✿

 Carson Alexander

-Carson ("noble and strong") and Alexander ("defender of the people").
+Carson ("son of the marsh dwellers") and Alexander ("defender of the people").
 Two distinct meanings that create a name with range.
 Carson ends on a nasal sound.
 Alexander's opening A avoids any muddiness.

 Carson Elijah